On this page

 Finding your category of operation

-Pilot certificates reflect the category of operation and each level grants you more privileges.
+Pilot certificates reflect the category of operation.
+Each level grants you more privileges.

 14 |